Giuiba/fundamentals-of-astrodynamics/software/python/README.md

 ## Key Differences
 - **Function Modeling & Validation**: Python functions were designed based on MATLAB implementations and validated against them.
 - **Use of NumPy & SciPy**: Lower-level math and linear algebra functions (e.g., vector/matrix operations, interpolation) were excluded in favor of `numpy` and `scipy`.
 Some routines were also intentionally omitted based on their utility.
+Functions that won't be implemented are greyed out on the spreadsheet.
 - **Differences in Arguments & Returns**: Some function signatures differ (e.g. using enums and booleans instead of strings) for clarity.
 Refer to the docstrings for details on function usage.

 ## Installation